Discriminative Ridge Machine: A Classifier for High-Dimensional Data or Imbalanced Data: Introduction

-The rest of this paper is organized as follows.
-Section II discusses related research work.
-Sections III and IV introduce our formulations of discriminative regression and its kernel version.
-The discriminative regression-based classification is derived in Section V. In Section VI we construct the discriminative regression machine.
-Experimental results are presented in Section VII.
-Finally, Section VIII concludes this paper.
+The rest of this paper is organized as follows. \cref{sec_related_work} discusses related research work. \cref{sec_robust_framework,sec_kernel_formulation} introduce our formulations of discriminative ridge regression and its kernel version.
+The discriminative ridge regression-based classification is derived in \cref{sec_optimal_discriminant}.
+In \cref{sec_DRM} we construct the discriminative ridge machine.
+Experimental results are presented in \cref{sec_experiments}.
+Finally, \cref{sec_conclusion} concludes this paper. { We summarize some key notations used in our paper in \cref{Tab_summary_notations}.}